-Private Universities have their own tuition fees, which are usually much higher than publicly-founded organizations.
-Fees at private institutions start from 1,000 EUR per year and can lead to around 40,000 EUR per year, with no matter of the student origin.
+Private universities have their own tuition fees, which are usually much higher than publicly-founded organizations.
+Fees at private institutions start from 1,000 EUR per year and can go as high as 40,000 EUR per year.
+The amount doesn’t depend on the student’s nationality.
 Example:

 - Danube University Krems – between 3,900 EUR – 4,500 EUR semester

-Universitiy of Applied Sciences was first found in Germany and then widely spread all over Europe, especially in Austria, Switzerland, Netherlands.
+The University of Applied Science was first founded in Germany, and now they are widely common in all of Europe, particularly in Austria, Switzerland, and the Netherlands.

-Universities of Applied Sciences or Fachhochschule offer their students professionally-oriented higher education.
-This is reflected in their curricula, which include mandatory career-oriented practical training units or job-based internships.
+Universities of Applied Sciences or Fachhochschule offer students professionally-oriented higher education.
+It’s reflected in the curricula, which include mandatory career-oriented practical training units or job-based internships.

-In Austria, more than 650 FH degree programs in areas such as Business, Engineering and IT, Social Sciences, Media and Design, Health Sciences and Cultural Sciences are offered by 20 institutions.
-About 80 Degree Programs are offered entirely in English.
-More about Fachhochschule read in my post.
+In Austria, there are over 650 various programs in the areas of Business, Engineering, IT, Social Sciences, Media and Design, Health Sciences, and Cultural Sciences offered by 20 institutions.
+About 80 programs are offered entirely in English.
+Read more about Austrian and German Fachhochschule in this post.

-All Universities of Applied Sciences (FH) (see exception above) have tuition fees for students from EU/EEA countries as well as Non-EU/EEA, however different amounts.
+All Universities of Applied Sciences (FH) (see exception above) have tuition fees for students from EU/EEA countries as well as Non-EU/EEA.
+However, the amounts are different.

-Students from EU/EEA counties pay a fixed fee of 363,36 EUR per semester in all Austrian FH (Universities of Applied Science), including:
+Students from EU/EEA countries pay a fixed fee of 363,36 EUR per semester in all Austrian FH (Universities of Applied Science), including: